-The Chairman of the Working Group, Professor Yuen Pak-leung, said, "Operators of catering business premises, including bars/pubs, should seriously check the ventilation systems of their premises, to ensure their effective operation, sufficient fresh air supply and even coverage of all zones of the seating areas.
-If necessary, they should seek assistance from professionals, such as a registered specialist contractor (ventilation works category) (ventilation contractor).
-The target of the Working Group and the Government is to strengthen the handling of cases with a higher risk under a risk-based approach.
+The Chairman of the Working Group, Professor Yuen Pak-leung, said "Operators of catering business premises should seriously check the ventilation systems of their premises, to ensure their effective operation, sufficient fresh air supply and even coverage of all zones of the seating areas.
+The FEHD and the Working Group have, on numerous occasions, given advice and reminders, and provided technical guidance.
+If necessary, catering premises operators should seek assistance from professionals, such as a registered specialist contractor (ventilation works category) (ventilation contractor)."

-The Working Group reiterates its calls for the catering sector, other sectors and members of the public to continue to comply with the relevant regulations on prevention and control of disease in a concerted and persistent manner to protect personal and public health.
+The Working Group reiterates its calls for the catering sector, other sectors and members of the public to continue to comply with the relevant regulations on prevention and control of diseases, including the prevailing requirements on ventilation and air change in the relevant premises and routinely keeping such systems in good operation, in a concerted and persistent manner, so as to strengthen the protection of personal and public health.
 In addition, as vaccination is a very crucial part of the local anti-epidemic strategy, the Working Group also encourages the public who have not yet received vaccination to get vaccinated as early as possible for better protection of their own health as well as that of the public.

 Issued at HKT 21:13